Declaration of Conformity in accordance with Section 161 German Stock Corporation Act (AktG) with regard to the recommendations of the

 1&1 Aktiengesellschaft

-Declaration of the Management Board and Supervisory Board of 1&1 AG
+Declaration of the Management Board and Supervisory Board of the 1&1 AG with regard to the recommendations of the

 "Government Commission on the German Corporate Governance Code"

-The Management Board and Supervisory Board of 1&1 Aktiengesellschaft declare that 1&1 Aktiengesellschaft has complied with the recommendations of the German Corporate Governance Code (“Code”) as last revised on 28 April 2022, which became effective upon publication in the Federal Gazette on 27 June 2022, on which the last Declaration of Conformity of 5 December 2022 was based, with the there declared exceptions and will continue in future to comply with the recommendations, with the following exeptions:
+The Management Board and Supervisory Board of the 1&1 AG declare that the 1&1 AG has complied with the recommendations of the German Corporate Governance Code ("Code") in the version dated April 28, 2022, which became effective upon publication in the Federal Gazette on June 27, 2022, and on which its last Declaration of Conformity dated December 18, 2023 was based, with the exceptions stated detailed therein, and will continue to comply in the future with the recommendations of the Code with the following exceptions:

 Clauses D.4

-With the recommendation to the Annual General Meeting in May 2021, the compensation system became the basis for employment contracts with Executive Board members concluded in the future.
-The remuneration system developed takes into account the recommendations in G.1 up to and including G.5 of the Code without any restrictions.
-Existing employment contracts with Executive Board members remain unaffected by this, which is why the deviation from the recommendations in G.1 up to and including G.5 of the Code is explained.
+With the recommendation to the Annual General Meeting in May 2024, the remuneration system became the basis for service contracts with Management Board members.
+The remuneration system takes into account the recommendations in G.1 up to and including G.5 of the Code without any restrictions.
+At the time of approval of the current remuneration system, existing service contracts with Management Board members did not yet comply with its provisions, which is why the deviation from the recommendations in G.1 up to and including G.5 of the Code is explained.
+However, these service contracts were adjusted following the Annual General Meeting in May 2024 and now fully correspond to the remuneration system approved at the Annual General Meeting.

 Clause G.10

-The Supervisory Board is of the opinion that this system of long-term remuneration has proven its value and sees no reason to postpone any further the possibility of obtaining remuneration earned under the programme.
-The Supervisory Board believes that the linking of the programme to the 1&1 AG share price and the opportunity for Management Board members to redeem their shares to satisfy the claims from the programme secure reasonable participation of Management Board members in the risks and opportunities of the company 1&1 AG.
-Since the programme has been designed with a term of six years and the awarded SARs are vested proportionately over this term and at the earliest after two years, the Supervisory Board is of the opinion that the programme achieves an optimal commitment effect and incentive control in the interest of 1&1 AG and does not require any changes.
+The Supervisory Board is of the opinion that this system of long-term remuneration has proven its value and sees no reason to postpone any further the possibility of obtaining remuneration earned under the plan.
+The Supervisory Board believes that by linking the plan to the share price of the 1&1 AG and the possibility to redeem their shares to satisfy the claims from the plan secure reasonable participation of Management Board members in the risks and opportunities of the company 1&1 AG.
+Since the plan has been designed with a term of six years and the SARs awarded can only be exercised proportionately over this term and at the earliest after two years, the Supervisory Board is of the opinion that the plan is ideally suited to achieving the desired retention and incentive effect in the interest of 1&1 AG and that no changes are required.

 Clause G.11